zarhus/.github/profile/README.md

 <img src="https://raw.githubusercontent.com/zarhus/.github/main/profile/img/zarhus-logo.png" width="500" align=center/>
 </p>

-Inspired by the elegance and strategic prowess of the "huszár", meaning knight in chess (Polish: skoczek), Zarhus brings a unique blend of tradition and innovation to your embedded systems experience.
+Inspired by the elegance and strategic prowess of the Hungarian "huszár", meaning knight in chess (Polish: skoczek), Zarhus brings a unique blend of tradition and innovation to your embedded systems experience.

 ## Why Choose Zarhus?